Mailu/Mailu/docs/database.rst

 ==============================

 By default Mailu uses a SQLite database.
-We have changed the internals of Mailu to enable the support of alternative database solutions as PostgreSQL and MySQL/MariaDB.
+We have changed the internals of Mailu to enable the support of alternative database solutions such as PostgreSQL and MySQL/MariaDB.

 Migrating to a different database back-end